// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 // isTyped reports whether t is typed; i.e., not an untyped

-// constant or boolean. isTyped may be called with types that
+// constant or boolean.

-// are not fully set up.
+// Safe to call from types that are not fully set up.

 func isTyped( Type) bool {